tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/Kubernetes对象管理/存储/StorageClass管理_intl.md

 ## Overview

 A StorageClass describes the type of storage.
-A cluster admin can define different storage types for the cluster.
-TKE provides a StorageClass of the block storage type by default, which can be used to dynamically create the required storage resources together with a PersistentVolumeClaim.
+A cluster admin can define various storage types for the cluster.
+In Tencent Cloud TKE, the default StorageClass is block storage.
+Configuring both StorageClass and PersistentVolumeClaim allows you to create your desired storage type and capacity dynamically.

 ## Operation Guide for StorageClasses in the Console